MyPureCloud/developer-center-blog/source/2018-06-15-open-data-exporter/index.html.md

 The configuration file contains data for:

-* PureCloud - settings for connecting to PureCloud
+* Genesys Cloud - settings for connecting to Genesys Cloud
 * requests - settings for how and which API requests should be made
 * transforms - settings for how API responses should be manipulated
 * templates - settings to define templates that will be used to format the data for ouput